iptvtv-tech/onairireland/_posts/2026-09-07-where-to-watch-gaa-legally-ireland.md

      - GAA coverage is split across RTE, TG4, and GAA+
      - Coverage depends on the round, not the county
      - GAA+ is fully GAA-owned since 2025
+faqs:
+  - question: "Why isn't every GAA match on RTÉ?"
+    answer: "GAA coverage is split across three broadcasters — RTÉ, TG4, and paid subscription service GAA+ — with the split decided round by round, not by which county is playing."
+  - question: "What is GAA+?"
+    answer: "GAA+ is the GAA's own streaming platform, rebranded from GAAGO after the GAA took full ownership from RTÉ in early 2025.
+It carries Championship matches not shown free-to-air."
+  - question: "Is GAA+ expensive?"
+    answer: "Pricing is typically a flat season fee rather than per-match, but it changes between seasons — check GAA+'s own site directly for the current price rather than relying on a fixed figure here."
+  - question: "Do I need a special device to watch GAA+?"
+    answer: "No — the RTÉ Player, TG4 Player, and GAA+ apps are all available on the same major streaming devices: Fire TV Stick, Apple TV, Chromecast, and most smart TV platforms."
 ---

 {% include affiliate-disclosure.html %}